Team

 Elise Lindkvist is a PhD Candidate in Global Christianity and Interreligious Relations at Lund University.
 She has 13 years of parish experience as a priest in the Church of Sweden, including teaching theology at the Church of Sweden Institute for Pastoral Education.
 Her research has focused on Christian-Muslim relations, the relationship between faith and the secular, and religious literacy (as a resident fellow at Harvard Divinity School).
 Within FABRIC, Elise explores how the 2025 requirements for faith-based actors to apply for funding in Sweden affect the practices of Christian and Muslim faith communities.
 Here, she combines document analysis with empirical work to explore the theological reasoning motivating Christian and Muslim faith communities in their work with migrants.

-Jonathan Morgan is a researcher in ethics and an associate postdoc with FABRIC at Lund University.
+Jonathan Morgan is a researcher in ethics.
+Between 2025 and 26, he was associate postdoc in FABRIC at Lund University.
 His work lies at the intersection of migration, religion, and public institutions.
-In connection with FABRIC, he investigates how officers at the Swedish migration agency (Migrationsverket) define religion through their encounters with people claiming asylum on the grounds of conversion to Christianity.
+In connection with FABRIC, he investigated how officers at the Swedish migration agency (Migrationsverket) define religion through their encounters with people claiming asylum on the grounds of conversion to Christianity.
 Before moving to Sweden in 2016, he spent six years working with faith-based organisations in southern Africa and the Middle East.

 The core team is supported by a consulting team consisting of Ryszard Bobrowicz (University of Bonn), Valentina Napolitano (University of Toronto), Regina Römhild (Humboldt University Berlin), Yafa Shanneik (Lund University), William Storrar (CTI Princeton / University of Edinburgh), and Alana Vincent (Umeå University).